Top 10 Toughest HR Questions: Asked and Answered

 Ask yourself the following series of questions:

 Are you feeling increasingly unhappy about your job?
 Are you listening to yourself complain more as each day passes?
-Are friends at work avoiding you due to your complaining?
+Are your friends at work avoiding you due to your complaining?
+How about your family?
+Employees rarely leave unhappiness at work.

 Do you find yourself daydreaming about the other things you could do with the time and energy you now expend at work?
 Do you dread the thought of going to work on Monday mornings to the point of spoiling Sunday evenings with the feelings of dread?